Recovery Reductions, Conjectures, and Barriers: Abstract

 \item With probability $1-\varepsilon$ over the choice of $\delta$-fraction corruptions, given access to the corrupted truth table, the algorithm $\mathcal{A}$ computes $f(\phi)$ correctly with probability at least $2/3$ on every input $\phi$.

 \item The algorithm $\mathcal{A}$ runs in time $O(t)$.

 \end{enumerate}

-We believe this model, which is a natural relaxation of average-case complexity, both has practical motivations and is mathematically interesting.
+This model, a natural relaxation of average-case complexity, has practical motivations and is mathematically interesting.

-Pointing towards this, we show the existence of robust deterministic polynomial-time recovery reductions with the highest tolerable noise level\footnote{That is, a deterministic $\left(\poly(n), 0.5 - 1/\poly(n), 1-\exp\left(-\Omega\left(\poly(n)\right)\right)\right)$-recovery reductions.} for many of the canonical $\NP$-complete problems - $\SAT$, $k\SAT$, $k\CSP$, $\CLIQUE$ and more.
-Our recovery reductions are optimal for non-adaptive algorithms under complexity-theoretic assumptions.
-Notably, all our recovery reductions follow as corollaries of one black box algorithm based on group theory and permutation group algorithms.
-This suggests that recovery reductions in the random noise model are important to the study of the structure of $\NP$-completeness.
+Pointing towards this, we show the existence of robust deterministic polynomial-time recovery reductions with optimal parameters up to polynomial factors (that is, deterministic $\left( poly(n), 0.5 - 1/poly(n), 1-e^{-\Omega(poly(n))} \right)$-recovery reductions) for a large function class $\SLNP^S$ containing many of the canonical $\NP$-complete problems - $\SAT$, $k\SAT$, $k\CSP$, $\CLIQUE$ and more.
+As a corollary, we obtain that the barrier of \cite{Bogdanov2006} for non-adaptive worst-case to average-case reductions does not apply to our mild non-adaptive relaxation.

 Furthermore, we establish recovery reductions with optimal parameters for \textit{Orthogonal Vectors} and \textit{Parity $k$-Clique} problems.
-These problems exhibit structural similarities to $\NP$-complete problems, with \textit{Orthogonal Vectors} admitting a $2^{0.5n}$-time reduction from $k\SAT$ on $n$ variables and \textit{Parity $k$-Clique}, a subexponential-time reduction from $3\SAT$.
-This further highlights the relevance of our model to the study of $\NP$-completeness.
+These problems exhibit structural similarities to $\NP$-complete problems, with \textit{Orthogonal Vectors} admitting a $2^{0.5n}$-time reduction from $k\SAT$ on $n$ variables; and \textit{Parity $k$-Clique} a subexponential-time reduction from $3\SAT$.

 \keywords{Constraint Satisfaction Problems; Fine-Grained Complexity; Graph Problems; Group-Theoretic Algorithms; $\NP$-Complete Problems; Random Noise Model; Recovery Reductions; Satisfiability.}

 \pagenumbering{roman}